2019SOWDEV005/BerlinClock/README.md

 This kata contains Two Feature

 Feature 1 - Converting Digital Time to Berlin Time
-              Implementation completed
+              -> Implementation completed

 Feature 2 - Converting Berlin Time to Digital Time
-              I have spent  few hours to complete the kata but within that time this feature cannot be covered but this is definitely doable one
+              -> I have spent  few hours to complete the kata but within that time this feature not able to covered but this is definitely doable one

 # Development Environment